calmond1/DeployDockerWithSystemd/README.md

-# DeployJenkinsWithDocker
+# Deploy A Docker Compose project as a systemd service
-Tools to deploy Jenkins (or any other docker compose application) with systemd using docker compose
+Tools to deploy a docker compose project with systemd using docker compose

 ## Adding the service file
 - Copy the compose@.service file to /etc/systemd/system/ or wherever your distribution keeps the service files
-- Run the command `systemctl daemon-reload` as root
+- Run the command `systemctl daemon-reload`

 ## Create a folder for the service under /opt
 - Create a folder under /opt with the name of your service, such as *jenkins*